Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Conclusion

 \section{Conclusion}

-This work advances the computer vision research for camouflaged instance segmentation (CIS) by leveraging text-to-image diffusion and text-image transfer techniques.
+This work advances the computer vision research for open-vocabulary camouflaged instance segmentation (OVCIS) by leveraging text-to-image diffusion and text-image transfer techniques.
 To this end, we propose a method that effectively integrates textual information learnt from open-vocabulary into the visual domain to enrich the representations of camouflaged objects.
 We evaluate our method and compare it with existing methods in both CIS and generic open-vocabulary segmentation on benchmark datasets.
-Experimental results show the effectiveness and advantages of our method over existing baselines in both the tasks.
+Experimental results show the effectiveness and advantages of our method over existing baselines in both tasks.

-Despite proven strengths, the proposed method has limitations.
-While the learnt knowledge from natural language can be effective to distinguish an object from its background when visual cues are insufficient due to camouflage, it may not be helpful to separate touching/overlapping instances.
+\textbf{Limitations and Future Works.} Despite proven strengths, the proposed method has limitations.
+While the learnt knowledge from natural language can effectively distinguish an object from its background when visual cues are insufficient due to camouflages, it may not be helpful to separate touching/overlapping instances.
 Additionally, the method struggles with segmenting occluded objects.
-Under severe occlusions, a camouflaged object can be over segmented into non-semantic fragments, leading to misclassification of the object.
+Under severe occlusions, a camouflaged object can be over-segmented into non-semantic fragments, leading to misclassification of the object.
 Enhancing object representations with background-aware features from open-vocabulary (i.e., by using text prompts including both foreground and background information, e.g., ``a lizard is on a tree'') may help to address the aforementioned issues.
-We consider this research direction as our future work.
+We consider this research direction to be our future work.

-While open-vocabulary recognition has recently attracted considerable attention in the computer vision community, to the best of our knowledge, our work is the first to provide a framework for localising camouflaged object instances based on open-vocabulary.
-We believe the proposed framework will open an avenue for new research and developments in surveillance, wildlife monitoring, and military reconnaissance.
-Nevertheless, it is always challenging to learn general knowledge across a diverse array of concealed targets from open-vocabulary.